graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 - `UseConfiguration<T>()` with the same `T` type

 This change was made to prevent duplicate registrations of the same service within the DI container.

+### 6. `ObjectExtensions.ToObject` changes

+- `ObjectExtensions.ToObject<T>` was removed; it was only used by internal tests.
+- `ObjectExtensions.ToObject` requires input object graph type for conversion.